voges/compass-docker/README.md

 # Docker Setup for Compass

-We provide a Docker setup that provides [Compass](https://github.com/YosefLab/Compass).
+This is a Docker setup that provides [Compass](https://github.com/YosefLab/Compass).

 ## Prerequisites